-- 8. Vertical circulation shall be taken care through well designed accessible ramps, lifts and staircases as per the guidelines mentioned in Chapter 4. - 9.
+- in healthcare infrastructure should be planned and designed for easy movement of stretchers and gurneys throughout the facility. - 8.
+Vertical circulation shall be taken care through well designed accessible ramps, lifts and staircases as per the guidelines mentioned in Chapter 4. - 9.
 Hospital zoning shall take care of locating various departments like orthopedics etc. and other related diagnostic facilities at an optimal distance from the entrances to ensure people with reduced or limited mobility to be able to access them with ease. - 10.
-At the same time, it shall provide support features like grab rails in contrasting colours, adequate waiting spaces and zones with quiet spaces for persons with diverse needs.
+At the same time, it shall provide support features like grab rails in

-- Universally accessible washrooms with wider doors as per the specifications mentioned in Section 4.9 shall be recommended for public washrooms in healthcare facilities. - 12.
+- contrasting colours, adequate waiting spaces and zones with quiet spaces for persons with diverse needs. - 11.
+Universally accessible washrooms with wider doors as per the specifications mentioned in Section 4.9 shall be recommended for public washrooms in healthcare facilities. - 12.
 The facility should have TGSI tiles laid out at the entrance up to all major departments and common areas for persons with impaired vision and blindness. - 13.
 All the counter spaces at the reception, dispensary, accounts section etc. shall be designed to cater to wheelchair users. - 14.
 Wherever there is a need for form